luisibanez/open-source-databases-tutorial/source/FileMan/DataModel.rst

                                     language has a two-letter code; for those that do not leave this field blank.

-                  TECHNICAL DESCR:  Future versions of this file wil include an optional key on this field.
+                  TECHNICAL DESCR:  Future versions of this file will include an optional key on this field.